 Once the supply is rackmounted, it should be connected to the control surface using the factory supplied cable.
-The cable has two different types of connectors on it: a 5-pin female connector that connects to either one of the control surface's power supply connectors, and an 8-pin male connector that plugs into the power supply.
-Redundant, five pin male "D-SUB" style power supply connectors are located at the rear-center area of the control surface.
+The cable has two "D-SUB 2V2" style connectors on it: a female connector that plugs into either one of the control surface's power supply connectors, and a male connector that plugs onto the power supply.
+In case of redundancy use two PSE-1 units.
 If you are using one supply, connect it to one of the control surface connectors (it doesn't matter which one).
-If you are using the failsafe option (two PSU-1 supplies), connect one end of a power supply cable to either control surface power connector and connect the other end of the cable to one of the two power supply connectors.
-Then use the other cable to connect the second power supply connector to the remaining control surface power supply connector.
+If you are using the failsafe option (two PSE-1 supplies), connect one end of a power supply cable to either control surface power connector and connect the other end of the cable to one of the two power supply units.
+Then use the other cable to connect the second power supply to the remaining control surface power supply connector.